survivejs/react-book/manuscript/04_implementing_notes.md

 ![Notes with a new item](images/react_05.png)

-In addition, to `this.setState` we had to set up a binding.
+We additionally had to set up a binding for `this.setState`.
 Without it `this` of `addNote()` would point at the wrong context and wouldn't work.
-It is a little annoying, but necessary to bind therefore.
+It is a little annoying, but it is necessary to bind nonetheless.

 Using `bind` at `constructor` gives us a small performance benefit as opposed to binding at `render()`.
 I'll be using this convention unless it would take additional effort through lifecycle hooks.
 In the future [property initializers](https://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#es7-property-initializers) may solve this issue with a neat syntax.